Why Must I Enroll In First Year Seminar?

 UNIV 1101, the First Year Seminar, is a course that is required of all first-time, full-time, degree seeking students.
 Students whose college credits were earned while they were enrolled in high school, as well as, students with no previous college hours are considered to be first-time students.

 This course is developed as an extended orientation to the UTPB campus, the culture of academia, as well as study skills development.
-As an AVID infused course, students will learn strategies for classroom success such as Cornell Notes, critical Reading, and time management.
-Students also have the benefit of learning insight from an instructor that is in their major field of study.

 - Petroleum Engineering is designed for those students who intend to pursue a major in this field.